superfliege/azure-docs.de-de/articles/active-directory/hybrid/how-to-connect-install-move-db.md

 ---
-title: Verschieben einer Azure AD Connect-Datenbank von SQL Server Express zu SQL Server | Microsoft-Dokumentation
+title: Move Azure AD Connect database from SQL Server Express to SQL Server. | Microsoft Docs
-description: In diesem Dokument wird beschrieben, wie Sie die Azure AD Connect-Datenbank vom lokalen SQL Server Express-Server auf einen SQL Server-Remoteserver verschieben.
+description: This document describes how to move the Azure AD Connect database from the local SQL Server Express server to a remote SQL Server.
 services: active-directory
 author: billmath
 manager: daveba